Hi Book Lover ~~

 So what were fashions like in Latina’s day.
 We’ll take a look at that in the next post!

 Meanwhile, keep on reading

-PPS: Ask your grandparents if any of them remember owning their own transistor radio!
+PS: Ask your grandparents if any of them remember owning their own transistor radio!
 (Did they sneak them into the classroom?)
 Tell your answer in the comments below.